desktophero/oneops.github.io/_recipes/developer/override-platform-attributes.md

 ---
-title: Override platform attributes
+title: Override Platform Attributes
-id: Override platform attributes
+id: Override Platform Attributes
 ---

 You can override the platform attributes like auto-replace or auto-scale at individual circuit (pack) level.